 The Omega V6 had an affordable price tag and was considered a good alternative to more popular brands churning out cars in the same category.
 Even at top speeds, the Omega V6 handled righteously well.
 The last iteration of this car rolled out of the assembly line in 2003 making it a good candidate for future classic cars list.

 Porsche makes its debut on out future classic cars list with this two-door coupe featuring a 2.5-liter water cooled engine.
 The Porsche 924 will forever have the distinction of being the first ever Porsche with a fully automatic transmission.
 Surprisingly, this iconic car was widely criticized on its launch but made up for it in sales figure.

 Another fact that makes this vehicle unique is that it was initially a joint venture of Volkswagen, Audi, and Porsche.
 Just laying your first look on a 924, you can ascertain the classic nature of this beauty.
 The model remained in production from 1976 to 1988, and the price tag on available units is sky high but totally worth it!

 Ford Cortina Mk2

-Sporting a 1.3 liter engine initially, the car was built with emphasis on driving comfort and ease.
+Sporting a 1.3-liter engine initially, the car was built with the emphasis on driving comfort and ease.
 It’s one of those cars which still retains character and charisma in today’s vehicle world of rear spoilers and hydraulic low riders.
-In its days, the Ford Cortina Mk2 was the best seller, and to this day retains it’s no nonsense family transport status.
+In its days, the Ford Cortina Mk2 was the best seller, and to this day retains its no-nonsense family transport status.

 This winds up our list of future classic cars.
 If you are in possession of any of these vehicles, hold onto them!
 If you findany of these vehicles on sale, buy them now!
 Because in the near future they could rake in a sizeable fortune for you.